How to Get the Most out of Midwest Banjo Camp

 Olivet, MI 49076

-- Check-in is just inside the main entrance of the C.S.
+- Check-in is on the ground floor of the C.S.
 Mott Academic Center, which is where the classrooms are located.
+Basically, go in the main entrance and it's one flight down by stairs or elevator (just follow the signs).
 If you are arriving late in the evening, go directly to Shipherd Hall (across the street to the south of Mott).
 Signs there will direct you to the Olivet student in charge who will have your room key for you.
-Pre-Camp check in begins at 3:30pm on Thursday; regular Camp check in begins at 11am on Friday.
+Check in for the Full Camp begins at 3:00pm on Thursday; check in for the Weekend-Only option begins at 11am on Friday.